IntelligentRoboticsLab/Joint-Rescue-Forces/README_CoSpace_in_Gazebo_ROS.md

 The terminals are for controlling each robot.
 Each robot has a camera, three soner sensors, two color sensors.
 Every input devices are publishing topics.
-The blue robot is subscribing a topic "/ROBOT_1/cmd\_vel", the red one is subscribing a topic "/ROBOT_1/cmd\_vel".
+The blue robot is subscribing a topic "/ROBOT_1/cmd\_vel", the red one is subscribing a topic "/ROBOT_2/cmd\_vel".

     $ cd ~
     $ cd ~/Joint-Rescue-Forces
     $ source setup.bash
     $ roslaunch csrobot_ros spawn_csrobot_ros_match.launch

+To control robots, two new terminals are displayed automatically.
+Each terminal runs ROS teleop package connected to a robot individually.

 ## Location of models.
-Robot models are under "\~/Joint-Rescue-Forces/src/csrobot\_ros/sdf-blue" directory and "\~/Joint-Rescue-Forces/src/csrobot\_ros/sdf-red" directory.
+Robot models are under "\~/Joint-Rescue-Forces/src/csrobot\_ros/sdf" directory.
+The body color is changed automatically from the last character of the robot name.

-Edit date: 22 Mar.
+Edit date: 24 Mar.
 2019